 Protocol UI Setting Authentication Encryption Method Version SNMP V1, V1, V2c Read Community string No Uses a community string match for V2c Community authentication.
 V1, V2c Community string No Uses a community string match for Write/Read authentication.
 Community SNMP V3 No-Auth No No Uses an account with admin or user to access objects MD5 or SHA Authentication No Provides authentication based on HMAC-MD5, based on MD5 or or HMAC-SHA algorithms.
-(Note: The website SHA login password must be at least 8-characters and must be set up in advance) MD5 or SHA Authentication Data Provides authentication based on HMAC-MD5 based on MD5 or encryption or HMAC-SHA algorithms, and data encryption SHA key key.
-(Note: The website login password must be at least 8-characters and must be set up in advance)
+8-character SHA passwords are the minimum requirement for authentication.
+MD5 or SHA Authentication Data Provides authentication based on HMAC-MD5 based on MD5 or encryption or HMAC-SHA algorithms, and data encryption SHA key key.
+8-character passwords and a data encryption key are the minimum requirements for authentication .and encryption.